DavidLiuGit/pitlane/README.md

 # Pitlane
-Race statistics for all you Formula 1 nerds out there
+Visualize race statistics for all you Formula 1 nerds out there

+## What stats?

+Statistics by race:
+* average lap times for each race in season
+* average speed for each race in season
+* fastest lap times for each race

+Statistics by driver:
+* fastest lap time for each race
+* lap times for each race as box-and-whiskers plot
+* average lap times for each race in season
+* points earned for each race in season
+* pit stop times for each race in season

+Statistics by team
+* all of the same statistics that can be found by driver, but aggregated by team
+* points earned per season

 ## 3rd party dependencies